Williamsburg Health Foundation

 The deadline for submission is Friday January 28, 2022.

 About the Organization

-The Williamsburg Health Foundation (WHF) located in the beautiful mid-Atlantic region of Virginia, is a health legacy foundation serving the City of Williamsburg, James City and York Counties (Greater Williamsburg).
-Since 1996, WHF has been investing in improved health outcomes and wellness in the Greater Williamsburg (GW) region.
-With an approximately $143 million dollar endowment, the WHF on average awards $5 million dollars in grants to nonprofits annually.
-WHF is committed to working alongside nonprofits, our localities, and others to help individuals make healthy choices in a community with health opportunities for all.
+The Williamsburg Health Foundation (WHF), located in the beautiful mid-Atlantic region of Virginia, is a health-legacy foundation serving Greater Williamsburg which includes James City and York counties and the City of Williamsburg.
+Since 1996, WHF has invested in improved health outcomes and wellness in our local area.
+With an approximately $143-million-dollar endowment, WHF annually awards $5 million dollars in grants.
+WHF is committed to working alongside nonprofits, local governments, and others to help individuals make healthy choices in a community with health opportunities for all.